PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ## Use with buttons

-One particuarly good use of this function is when you want to add a graphic to a button.
+One particularly good use of this function is when you want to add a graphic to a button.
 This function will convert images of any format into a byte string that can be passed into your Button element when you create it.

 Let's say you want to user the PySimpleGUI icon as a button.
 You can do that easily enough using this statement: